rust-lang/rfcs/text/3537-msrv-resolver.md

 - Config was put under `build` to associate it with local development, as compared with `install` which could be supported in the future
 - Dependencies with unspecified `package.rust-version`: we could mark these as always-compatible or always-incompatible; there really isn't a right answer here.
 - The resolver doesn't support backtracking as that is extra complexity that we can always adopt later as we've reserved the right to make adjustments to what `cargo generate-lockfile` will produce over time.
-- `CARGO_BUILD_RESOLVER_PRECEDENCE=rust-version=*` assumes maximal resolution as generally minimal resolution will pick packages with compatible rust-versions as rust-version tends to (but doesn't always) increase over time.
+- `CARGO_BUILD_RESOLVER_PRECEDENCE=rust-version` assumes maximal resolution as generally minimal resolution will pick packages with compatible rust-versions as rust-version tends to (but doesn't always) increase over time.
   - `cargo add` selecting rust-version-compatible minimum bounds helps
   - This bypasses a lot of complexity either from exploding the number of states we support or giving users control over the fallback by making the field an array of strategies.